0

 9. The Onion Field (1979) – Nana, Jimmy’s Grandmother (final film role)

-See also Dave Bautista "Batista": Biography, Birthday, Early Life, Career, Family, Net Worth
+See also James Earl Jones: Biography, Early Life, Family Life, Career and Net Worth

 Lillian Randolph became a very popular figure in the entertainment scene before her death in September, 1980.